Short-Term Courses Information

 Writing 2 – Essays

-This course is designed to enhance intermediate to advanced students' ability to construct academic essays in the mode of comparison and cause/effect using brainstorming and outlining and incorporating devices of cohesion such as hook, background information, thesis statements, topic sentences, concluding sentence, and transition sentences.
+This course is designed to enhance intermediate to advanced students' ability to construct academic essays in the mode of comparison and cause/effect (1200-1400 word) using brainstorming and outlining and incorporating devices of cohesion such as hook, background information, thesis statements, topic sentences, concluding sentences, and transition sentences.
 This course is designed for pre A2+ – B2 students.

 Writing 3 – Research Papers